Q:Is it mandatory for Production Companies to contribute to the Fund?

 Q: What kind of projects will be approved

-A: Because the Film Industry Fund NPC is in the process of registering as a PBO (Public Benefit Organization) all funds may only be spent on projects which fall within the PBO guidelines.
+A: Because the Film Industry Fund NPC is a PBO (Public Benefit Organization) all funds may only be spent on projects which fall within the PBO guidelines.